Will more Epstein files be released? Today's House vote increases pressure on Trump's DOJ.

 And Epstein's 2019 death by suicide in federal custody was probed by the Justice Department.

-Thousands of pages of documents related to Epstein, including emails and flight logs, have already been released to the public by the House Oversight Committee and by a federal judge who oversaw the settlement of a lawsuit against Maxwell.
+Thousands of pages of documents related to Epstein, including emails, flight logs and other material, have already been released to the public by the House Oversight Committee and by a federal judge who oversaw the settlement of a lawsuit against Maxwell.

 What happens next?